pycondor/pycondor/docs/examples/subdags.rst

     dagman = Dagman(name='example_dagman',
                     submit=submit)

-In a similar fashion to the way we can add a Job to a Dagman, we can also add another Dagman to a Dagman (often referred to as a sub-Dagman or subdag).
+Similarly to how we can add a Job to a Dagman, we can also add another Dagman to a Dagman (often referred to as a "sub-Dagman" or "subdag").
 To add a  subdag to a Dagman, we can make use of the ``dag`` parameter of the Dagman object (exactly like when adding a Job to a Dagman).
 I.e.

 .. code-block:: python